 It is a spectacular museum that combines artifacts, interactive storytelling, and live-the-history concepts.
 We haven’t seen such in any other museum in all the countries/cities so far.

 The museum is not meant to support (or not) the toils of Jews but explains all their history.
-In fact, that very thing is what traveling is about.
+That very thing is what traveling is about.
 You get to know other people, cultures, and their whereabouts and thus better understand that almost all people share the same concerns, hopes, passion, and “flaws.”

 It was an awe-inspiring and robust experience for us.
 We spent many hours in this one too, as all rooms are designed in a way to take you “by hand” and leave you with a good knowledge of the Jews from all over the world, Poland included.